uga-rosa/cmp-dictionary/README.md

 ## Global options

 `g:cmp_dictionary_exact` decides how many characters at the beginning are used as the exact match.
+If the number of characters is less than g:cmp_dictionary_exact, no completion suggestions will be returned.
+It is recommended to be less than or equal to keyword_length.
 Defaults: 2

 `g:cmp_dictionary_silent` is a setting for whether to output debug messages.
 Defaults: true